-- Apply your brakes all the way.
+- · Apply your brakes all the way.

-- Release brakes when wheels lock up.
+- · Release brakes when wheels lock up.

 - As soon as the wheels start rolling, apply the brakes fully again.
 (It can take up to one second for the wheels to start rolling after you release the brakes.
 If you re-apply the brakes before the wheels start rolling, the vehicle won't straighten out.)

-Don't Jam on the Brakes.
-Emergency braking does not mean pushing down on the brake pedal as hard as you can.
+Do not jam on the brakes: Emergency braking does not mean pushing down on the brake pedal as hard as you can.
 That will only keep the wheels locked up and cause a skid.
 If the wheels are skidding, you cannot control the vehicle.